 How do I develop a successful application?

-• Step two: attend an information session
+- Step three: attend an information session

 What is the RISS application timeline?

-Applications accepted from November 1, 2024 to January 17, 2025, at 11:59 PM EST
+Applications accepted from November 1, 2025, to January 21, 2026, at 3 PM EST

 What are the attendance requirements?